bitfocus/companion-module-roland-m5000/HELP.md

 ## Roland M-5000

 This module will allow you to control a Roland M-5000 Audio Console.
+With a serial bridge it will also control the M-2xx, M-3xx and M-2xx models using a serial connection

-> The Roland only accepts 1 connection at a time
+> The Roland M-5000 only accepts 1 connection at a time over ethernet.
+The serial mixer will need a serial cable and probably a null modem adapter depending on the cable.

+The serial bridge has been tested with the TCP-Serial module and the VMXProxy open source software by James Covey-Crump (on GitHub).
+The latter has a simulator which is good for testing.

 ### Configuration
 * Enter the IP address of the device in the configuration settings.
 * The device will use TCP port 8023.
+* There is a configuration setting for the mixer model to create the correct number of channels and function choices for each mixer variant
+* The polling interval to get feedback data can be set in the configuration.
+* For serial mixers you will need to set the serial bridge and the mixer serial settings to match -  115kbps tested.

 **Available actions:**
-* Input Channel Phantom Power On/Off
-* User Fader Phantom Power On/Off
+* Input, User Channel Phantom Power On/Off
-* Input Channel EQ On/Off
-* Subgroup Channel EQ On/Off
-* Aux Channel EQ On/Off
-* Mix Minus Channel EQ On/Off
-* Matrix Channel EQ On/Off
-* Main Channel EQ On/Off
+* Input, User, Aux, Subgroup Mix Minus, Matrix, Main Channel EQ On/Off
-* User Fader EQ On/Off
-* Set Input Channel Aux Send/Aux Pan Level
-* Set User Fader Aux Send/Aux Pan Level
+* Set Input, User Channel Aux Send/Aux Pan Level
-* Set Input Channel Pan
-* Set Subroup Channel Pan
-* Set Aux Channel Pan
-* Set User Fader Pan
+* Set Input, Subgroup, Aux, User Channel Pan
-* Mute/Unmute Input Channel
-* Mute/Unmute Subgroup Channel
-* Mute/Unmute Mix Minus Channel
+* Mute/Unmute Input, Subgroup, Mix Minus, Matrix, Main, DCA, Mute Group, User Channel
-* Mute/Unmute Matrix Channel
-* Mute/Unmute Main Channel
-* Mute/Unmute DCA Channel
-* Mute/Unmute Mute Group
-* Mute/Unmute User Fader
-* Input Channel Fader Level
-* Subgroup Channel Fader Level
-* Aux Channel Fader Level
-* Mix Minus Channel Fader Level
-* Main Channel Fader Level
-* Monitor Channel Fader Level
-* DCA Channel Fader Level
-* User Fader Level
-* Input Channel Relative Fader Level
-* Subgroup Channel Relative Fader Level
-* Aux Channel Relative Fader Level
-* Mix Minus Channel Relative Fader Level
-* Main Channel Relative Fader Level
-* Monitor Channel Relative Fader Level
-* DCA Channel Relative Fader Level
-* User Fader Relative Fader Level
+* Input, Subgroup, Aux, Mix Minus, Main, Monitor, DCA, User Channel Fader and Relative Fader Level
-* Recall Scene
-* Recall Relative Scene
+* Recall Scene and Relative Scene
-* Store Scene
-* Create New Scene
+* Store Scene and Create New Scene
-* Set Display Brightness
-* Set Panel Brightness
-* Set Lamp Brightness
+* Set Display, Panel and Lamp Brightness
 * Monitor Dimmer On/Off
-* Start USB Recording
-* Stop USB Recording
-* Pause USB Recording
+* Start, Stop and Pause USB Recording
-* Jump to USB recording location
+* Jump to USB recording location or recording Song

-* Set USB Recording Song
+**Variables:**
+* Channel Names - names are retrieved at start-up only.
+It is assumed they don't change much so they are not polled to keep serial load down.

+**Feedbacks:**
+* Channel Mute Status
+* Channel Level

+**Presets:**
+There are two presets is groups for each channel type: A simple up/down relative fader action and a channel status button which gives the channel name, level and a mute toggle.

+#### Possible additions if needed
-**Variables:** (not yet implemented)
+**Possible future Variables:** (not yet implemented)
-* Channel Names
 * Phantom Power Status
 * EQ Status
 * Aux Send / Pan Levels